 Options, Laws, and Costs

-Some states also require employers to pay terminated employees within a certain amount of time.
-Check with your state's department of labor for regulations in your state.
+Some states also require employers to pay terminated employees within a certain period.

 - Employees paid weekly get 52 paychecks a year.

 - Employees paid bi-weekly get 26 paychecks a year.

 - Employees paid semi-monthly get 24 paychecks a year.

 - Employees paid monthly get 12 paychecks a year.